 Frank Cosentino Murdered

-Frank’s brother Mike was arrested the next day, July 9 (or the 3rd), for mayhem and carrying a loaded revolver.
-His parole was revoked and he was sent back to Waupun.
+Frank Cosentino’s brother Mike was arrested July 3, 1941 for mayhem and carrying a loaded revolver.
+His parole was revoked and he was sent back to Waupun for five years.

 On January 30, 1942, a report was released showing people who had paid a “slot machine tax” to the IRS.
 The tax was a bit of a Catch-22 for slot machine owners: if paid, their names would be public and they could be prosecuted for gambling.
 If not paid, they could be prosecuted for tax evasion.
 In Kenosha, making the list were Peter Barca and Achille Ruffolo, who operated the Maywood restaurant at 516-518 58th Street.